AI reconstruction of European weather from the Euro-Atlantic regimes

-The daily $Z500$ field is post-processed at each latitude $\phi$ and longitude $\lambda$ of the Euro-Atlantic sector to obtain the standardized anomaly field, $\tilde \Phi(t, \lambda, \phi)$: \begin{enumerate} \item The climatology period is defined as the days from the first of January of 1981 to the end of 2010 \item The calendar day climatology is obtained by applying a 15-day moving window centered on each calendar day ($\pm~7$ days) in the climatology period; \item The calendar day climatology is subtracted from the $Z500$ field, obtaining the $Z500$ anomalies, $\Phi(t, \lambda, \phi)$; \item The resulting field is 5 days low-pass filtered using a Savitzky–Golay filter; \item A calendar day normalization is computed by applying to the $Z500$ calendar standard deviation a 15-day moving window centered on each calendar day ($\pm~7$ days) in the climatology period, and then taking the spatial average on the full domain; \item The $Z500$ anomaly field, $\Phi(t, \lambda, \phi)$, is divided by the calendar day normalization. \end{enumerate} The last step is necessary to remove the seasonal cycle in the $Z500$ anomaly field amplitude, and it is required to define the year-round \ac{WR} \citep{grams_how_2020}. \Ac{EOF} analysis \citep{hannachi_empirical_2007, xeofs_development_team} is performed on the standardized daily anomalies in the climatology period over the Euro-Atlantic domain.
+The daily $Z500$ field is post-processed at each latitude $\phi$ and longitude $\lambda$ of the Euro-Atlantic sector to obtain the standardized anomaly field, $\tilde \Phi(t, \lambda, \phi)$: \begin{enumerate} \item The climatology period is defined as the days from the first of January of 1981 to the end of 2010 \item The calendar day climatology is obtained by applying a 15-day moving window centered on each calendar day ($\pm~7$ days) in the climatology period; \item The calendar day climatology is subtracted from the $Z500$ field, obtaining the $Z500$ anomalies, $\Phi(t, \lambda, \phi)$; \item The resulting field is 5 days low-pass filtered using a Savitzky–Golay filter\footnote{In agreement with \citet{robertson2020} and \citet{lee2023}, we did not find significant differences between the low-pass filtered and non-filtered \ac{WR}.}; \item A calendar day normalization is computed by applying to the $Z500$ calendar standard deviation a 15-day moving window centered on each calendar day ($\pm~7$ days) in the climatology period, and then taking the spatial average on the full domain; \item The $Z500$ anomaly field, $\Phi(t, \lambda, \phi)$, is divided by the calendar day normalization. \end{enumerate} The last step is necessary to remove the seasonal cycle in the $Z500$ anomaly field amplitude, and it is required to define the year-round \ac{WR} \citep{grams_how_2020}. \Ac{EOF} analysis \citep{hannachi_empirical_2007, xeofs_development_team} is performed on the standardized daily anomalies in the climatology period over the Euro-Atlantic domain.
 We retain the first seven \ac{EOF}, explaining $\approx 74 \%$ of the total variance.